Tips to keep your pet safe, happy and healthy over their lifetime

 Michelle Huddle, DVM

-Advanced Pet Care Clinic, LLC is the only American Animal Hospital Association accredited veterinary clinic within 160 miles of Valentine, Nebraska.
+Advanced Pet Care Clinic, PC is the only American Animal Hospital Association accredited veterinary clinic within 160 miles of Valentine, Nebraska.

 As the organization that accredits veterinary hospitals in the United States and Canada, AAHA sets the standard for quality veterinary care.